exp111/exp111.github.io/_posts/2020-5-26-Nostalgia.md

   return;
 }
 ```
 The entry point seems pretty wonky and that makes sense because it probably does some gba bootup stuff or ghidra doesn't recognize the right function.
-So let's take another approach:
+So let's take

-###
+### Another approach
 We know that the "game" mainly reads out the input and I know that the key input is memory mapped (thanks to LiveOverflow's video).

 So let's take a look where this is saved.
 Google spits out the address 0x4000130 and GhidraGBA even labeled the address as KEYINPUT.